 In order to continue with your application for Jazz Performance - Introduction to Commercial Jazz - Bass, you must complete this step in the application process.
-Applicant selection is based on academic criteria and results of these secondary requirements.
-The information below contains all information to prepare and submit secondary requirements for consideration.
+Applicant selection is based on academic criteria and results of these additional requirements.
+The information below contains all information to prepare and submit additional requirements for consideration.
 If you have any questions, please contact Admissions.

 Applicants are required to submit an online audition.
-Applicants must book and pay a $50 fee for their audition as soon as possible, as audition times fill up very quickly and space is limited.
-Please see “Registration Instructions” below to complete your online audition.
+Applicants must pay the $50 audition fee before submitting their online audition.
+Please see “Registration Instructions” below.

 i.
 Online Audition